esciencecenter-digital-skills/intro-to-deep-learning-archaeology/_episodes/02-keras.md

 - `random_state` controls the shuffling of the dataset, setting this value will reproduce the same results (assuming you give the same integer) every time it is called.
 - `shuffle` which can be either `True` or `False`, it controls whether the order of the rows of the dataset is shuffled before splitting.
 It defaults to `True`.
 Note that it shuffles the rows but keeps the integrity of each row.
 - `stratify` is a more advanced parameter that controls how the split is done.
-By setting it to `target` the train and test sets the function will return will have roughly the same proportions (with regards to the number of penguins of a certain species) as the dataset.
+By setting it to `target` the train and test sets the function will return will have roughly the same proportions (with regards to the number of second level classification) as the dataset.

 ~~~
 from sklearn.model_selection import train_test_split